afedulov/flink/docs/content/docs/connectors/datastream/filesystem.md

 under the License.
 -->

+# FileSystem

+This connector provides a unified Source and Sink for `BATCH` and `STREAMING` that reads or writes (partitioned) files to filesystems supported by the [Flink `FileSystem` abstraction]({{< ref "docs/deployment/filesystems/overview" >}}).
+This filesystem connector provides the same guarantees for both `BATCH` and `STREAMING` and is designed for providing exactly-once semantics for `STREAMING` execution.

+The connector supports reading and writing a set of files from any (distributed) file system (e.g. POSIX, S3, HDFS) with a [format]({{< ref "docs/connectors/datastream/formats/overview" >}}) (e.g., Avro, CSV, Parquet), producing a stream or records.

-# File Source
+## File Source

-This section describes the implementation of `File Source` based on the new `Source API`, a unified data source that can handle data reading files in batch mode or stream mode.
+The `File Source` is based on the [Source API]({{< ref "docs/dev/datastream/sources" >}}#the-data-source-api), a unified data source that reads files - both in batch and in streaming mode.
-The source supports read a set of files from a FileSystem (POSIX, S3, HDFS; ...)with a Format (e.g., CSV, Parquet, Avro, ORC, ...), producing a stream or records (DataStream API).
+It is divided into the following two parts: File SplitEnumerator and File SourceReader.

+* File SplitEnumerator is responsible for discovering and identifying the files to read and assigns them to the File SourceReader.
+* File SourceReader requests the files it needs to process and reads the file from the filesystem.

+You'll need to combine the File Source with a [format]({{< ref "docs/connectors/datastream/formats/overview" >}}).
+This allows you to parse CSV, decode AVRO or read Parquet columnar files.

+#### Bounded and Unbounded Streams

+A bounded `File Source` lists all files (via SplitEnumerator, for example a recursive directory list with filtered-out hidden files) and reads them all.

+An unbounded `File Source` is created when configuring the enumerator for periodic file discovery.
+In that case, the SplitEnumerator will enumerate like the bounded case but after a certain interval repeats the enumeration.
+For any repeated enumeration, the `SplitEnumerator` filters out previously detect files and only sends new ones to the `SourceReader`.

+### Usage

-A File Source is started by one of the following calls:
+You start building a file source via one of the following calls:

+{{< tabs "FileSourceUsage" >}}
+{{< tab "Java" >}}
 ```java
 // reads the contents of a file from a file stream.
 FileSource.forRecordStreamFormat(StreamFormat,Path...)